shwetabanerjee92/03-Intro-to-Python/README.md

 ![Revenue](Images/revenue-per-lead.jpg)

-* In this challenge, we are tasked with creating a Python script for analyzing the financial records of your company.
+* In this challenge, we are tasked with creating a Python script for analyzing the financial records of a company.
 Using a set of financial data called [budget_data.csv](Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * Our task is to create a Python script that analyzes the records to calculate each of the following: